vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/CreateLocalRepo/Prerequisite.rst

 3. Ensure that all required certificates are stored using **Ansible Vault**, which ensures complete confidentiality and integrity within the cluster.
 4. Ensure that the repository URLs for the software packages is accessible.
 If not, download will fail for that specific package.

-[Optional] If you do not want to use the pulp container and you have your software packages/images stored in your local path, you can use the `user registry <user_registry.html>`_ feature provided by Omnia.
+**[Optional]** If you do not want to use the Pulp container and you have your software packages/images stored in your local path, you can use the `user registry <user_registry.html>`_ feature provided by Omnia.